 - Report any suspicion or evidence of human rights abuses in our operations or in the operations of our business partners to your supervisor or use any of the reporting channels in this Code. - If you have a question or if you know or suspect there has been a violation of these policies, you need to speak up.
 Remember: an issue cannot be address unless it's brought to someone's attention. - Remember that respect for human dignity begins with our daily interactions with one another and with our customers and business partners.
-It also includes focusing on people and working to welcome, value and respect them, accommodating disabilities and doing our part to protect the rights and dignity of everyone with whom we do business.
+It also includes promoting diversity, equity and inclusion, accommodating disabilities and doing our part to protect the rights and dignity of everyone with whom we do business.